 A high-quality website builder is a sure-shot way to create a professional website.
 However, if you use poor tools, your website will not look and function well.
 Carefully picking the right website builder is key to building a site that sets you up for success.

 It’s undoubtedly worth spending more money to get the best website builder possible.
 Picking the first one you find without looking into all of your options will likely result in you having a shoddy website.

-There are hundreds of website builders available, and it’s best to avoid using low-rated options.
+Hundreds of website builders are available, and it’s best to avoid using low-rated options.
 You are better off with slightly more expensive website builders like Squarespace and Wix.
 The end result of using these website builders will undoubtedly be worth your hard-earned dollars.

 Here is a breakdown of the various plans offered to help you get a rough idea of how much you will pay to build your site with a website builder:

 |Website Builder Plans||Typical Monthly Price||Who Should Use It|